 He also constituted the Massand Institution to look after the growth and development of Sikhism.
 His Bani is compiled up in Sodar Sahib and Kirtan Sohila (regular prayers of Sikhs).

 Guru Ji not only founded the Amritsar city but strived to ensure the commercial and all-around development of the city through different trade ventures.
 Eventually, it has become a flourishing trade centre and a place of distinct pilgrimage for Sikhs.
 It is him who dugged up the pool of Harmandir Sahib Ji or Golden Temple.
 The excavation of the holy sarovar (pool of nectar) is the symbol of spirituality that strengthens the Sikh unity.
 The holy city of Amritsar was also known as Guru Ka Chak.

 Guru Ram Das Ji dedicated his entire life to preach Sikhism.
 He motivated the Sikhs to become true Sikhs while following the path of supreme power i.e GOD.
 One of his famous quotes includes:

 “One who calls himself a Sikh of the True Guru shall get up early morning and meditate on the Lord’s Name.
 Make effort regularly to cleanse, bathe and dip in the ambrosial pool.
 Upon Guru’s instructions, chant Har, Har singing which, all misdeeds, sins and pains shall go away.”

 He bestowed Guruship on his youngest son Guru Arjan Dev Ji.
 Guru Ram Das ji left for heavenly in 1581 at Goindwal.

-Youth Akali Dal (YAD) seeks blessings of Shri Guru Ram Das Ji on his immensely pious and spiritual Gurgaddi Diwas.
+Shiromani Akali Dal (SAD) seeks blessings of Shri Guru Ram Das Ji on his immense touching Gurgaddi Diwas.